kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

   - Tom seems to have his insanity controlled, then he unknowingly arrives to dinner in his clown custome.
   - The alarm is sounded.
 Demons are attacking the castle.
 - 1.05 C
-  - Tom's insanity takes over.
-He is crazy, but has a plan to stop the demon army from teleporting in.
+  - The devil inside Tom takes over.
+He's crazy, but has a plan to stop the demon army from teleporting in.
   - The [Fool] is the traitor.
 Tom kills many demons and ruins the plan.
 The [Fool] takes the King hostage.
   - Tom saves the King.
 As [Fool] dies he reveals the summoning spell from earth costs 1000 unborn lives.
 - 4.33
+  - The 6 Redfang goblins became hobgoblins.
+They hid from the Goblin Lord's army as it passed.
+  - Eater Goats attack a farming village near Liscor.
+The hobgoblins start to defend the village.
+- 4.34
   - ?

 ## Volume 1